manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex4_Mailbox_Permission_Alert.md

 ### Task 2 – Validate the Mailbox Permission Alert

 In the prior task, you configured an alert that will notify Lynne Robbins when FullAccess permissions are granted to any mailbox within Adatum.
 To test this alert, Holly Dickson will change the FullAccess permission on Alex Wilber’s mailbox by granting Joni Sherman FullAccess to his mailbox.
 This activity should trigger the alert policy that you just created, which should send an alert notification email to Lynne Robbins’ mailbox.
-You will then log into the Client 2 VM as Lynne Robbins and see if she received this email.

 1. You should still be logged into Microsoft 365 as **Holly Dickson**.